wp-plugins/youtube-embed-plus/readme.txt

 You can even extend the plugin with PRO features like:

+* Automatic video thumbnail images: each post or page that contains at least one video will have the thumbnail of its first video serve as its featured image.
 * [Eye-catching special effects for YouTube embeds >>](http://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx) (uses lazy loading)
 * Automatic tagging for video SEO
 * Automatic Open Graph tagging for Facebook